 Apart from this, you can also introduce user levels or statuses that can be emphasized by various metrics of their engagement on the app.
 These user ratings can drive user engagement and create opportunities for monetization.

 For example, Twitter status is affected by the number of followers you have yet bagged, Facebook statuses depend upon the number of subscribers or likes on your page.
-Similarly, food delivery applications like Zomato give out user levels on the basis of frequency at which food is ordered.
+Similarly, food delivery applications like Zomato give out user levels on the basis of the frequency at which food is ordered.